gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 [GetAutocompleteWordsResponse](#GetAutocompleteWordsResponse)

-List of custom autocomplete keywords.
+A successful response contains the list of custom autocomplete keywords.
 See example below or refer `GetAutocompleteWordsResponseSchema` for details